Hindu New Year Traditions And Celebrations Across India

 Puthandu

-The Tamil Puthandu translates into Tamil New Year.
+Tamil Puthandu translates into Tamil New Year.
 Following the lunisolar calendar, the 1st day of Chittirai is celebrated as Puthandu by Tamils worldwide.
-Celebrated mostly on the 13th or 14th of April, it is a public holiday in Tamil Nadu and Srilanka.
-In 2021, Puthandu falls on the 14th.
+Celebrated mostly on the 13th or 14th of April, it is a public holiday in Tamil Nadu and Sri Lanka.
+In 2024, Puthandu falls on the 14th of April.
 Special rice flour kolam designs on the floor are drawn, creating positive vibes.
 The new year is welcomed by cleaning the house, wearing new clothes and worship.
 Like the Ugadi of the neighbouring states, Tamils also make the special Puthandu Mangai-Pachidi.
 This comprises of neem flowers (bitter), chillies (hot), mango (sour), jaggery (sweet) and salt (salty) to indicate that life is a combination of all flavours.
 A tray consisting of mango, jackfruit and banana – the three traditional Tamil fruits referred to as ‘mukkani’ is offered to the almighty along with betel nut leaves, areca nut and flowers.
 The new Tamil Panchang is also part of the worship.
 After worship, the young take the blessings of the elders in the house.

 Vishu